Cedric Belfrage: Early years

-Cedric Henning Belfrage was born in Marylebone, London, on 8 November 1904, the son of Sydney Henning Belfrage and Frances Grace (née Powley).
+Cedric Henning Belfrage was born in Marylebone, London, on 8 November 1904, the son of Frances Grace (née Powley) and Sydney Henning Belfrage, a physician and author.
 He was educated at Gresham's School, before entering Corpus Christi College, Cambridge.
 There he had the same room as Christopher Marlowe had in the 16th century.

 While still a Cambridge student, Belfrage began a writing career as a film critic, with a first article in Kinematograph Weekly in 1924.
-In 1927 he went to Hollywood, where he was hired by the New York Sun and Film Weekly as a correspondent.
+In 1927, he went to Hollywood, where he was hired by the New York Sun and Film Weekly as a correspondent.
 Belfrage returned to London in 1930 as Sam Goldwyn's press agent.
-Returning to Hollywood, he became politically active, joining the Hollywood Anti-Nazi League and co-editing a left-wing literary magazine called The Clipper.
+Returning again to Hollywood, he became politically active, joining the Hollywood Anti-Nazi League and co-editing the left-wing literary magazine The Clipper.
 He decided to make the United States his home and took out first papers for citizenship in 1937, although he failed to complete the process within the statutory seven-year time limit.

-Belfrage joined the Communist Party USA in 1937, but withdrew his membership a few months later.
+Belfrage joined the Communist Party USA in 1937 but withdrew his membership a few months later.
 Thereafter, he maintained a friendly but critical relationship as a so-called "fellow traveler" outside party membership and discipline, recalling in his 1978 memoir that for "temperamentally argumentative" adherents of socialism such as himself, such status as a "non-Communist, non-anti-Communist... suited us better."
 Despite his non-membership in the American Communist Party, Belfrage remained a believer that it functioned as "the core of the radical movement."

-Second World War
+World War II

-During the Second World War, Belfrage worked in the British Security Coordination for the Western hemisphere.
+During the World War II, Belfrage worked in the British Security Coordination for the Western hemisphere.
 After the fall of Nazi Germany, he was appointed as a "press control officer" in the Anglo-American Psychological Warfare Division and was dispatched to Germany to help reorganize that nation's newspapers.
 He and his associates requisitioned buildings, equipment, and supplies for a new "democratic" German press and oversaw a purge of Nazi collaborators from the new German newspaper industry.

 It was while Belfrage was in Frankfurt working to establish the Frankfurter Rundschau – a new daily – that he met James Aronson, a veteran newspaper reporter and editor from Boston who shared Belfrage's radical politics.
 Aronson was attached to Belfrage and together the pair helped to establish new newspapers in Heidelberg, Kassel, Stuttgart, and Bremen, developing a friendship and forging vague plans to launch a new radical newspaper in the United States following the end of the war.

 Belfrage was soon discharged from the Army and returned to the United States, however, and nothing immediately came of the pair's plans.
 Aronson returned to a job with the then-liberal New York Post in April 1946, moving later that year to a new job with The New York Times.